alexbadia1/cs461_ece422/README.md

 3. The IBM documentation for RSH has many ambiguities.
 I still can't figure out if sending an alternative stderr port is a *required* step.
 Empirically, the stderr port seems required.
 I also don't know if sending just a 0 (\x31) or a null byte (\x00) is valid.

+4. Osiris will try to use port 1021 to form a tcp connection for the stderr, if that port is busy, is will use the 1020, 1019, 1018, etc. port

 Look at my code for further details.